Passiolife/Passio-Nutrition-AI-iOS-SDK-Distribution/SDK_API.md

     /// Don't call this function if you need to use the Passio layer again.
 Only call this function to set the PassioSDK Preview layer to nil public func removeVideoLayer()

-    /// Use this function if you want to change zoom level of SDK's camera
-    ///  - Parameter level: Level of zoom public func setCamera(toVideoZoomFactor: CGFloat)

-    /// Use this function if you want to allow user to change focus of SDK's camera manually
-    /// - Parameter pointOfInterest: Focus point of interest public func setTapToFocus(pointOfInterest: CGPoint)

     /// Use this function to get the bounding box relative to the previewLayerBonds
     /// - Parameter boundingBox: The bounding box from the delegate